VirtualCave/chaos-engineering-demo/README.md

-# Beyond rolling update
+# Breaking things like a monkey :)

 Hi there

-In this repository you'll find some labs that may let you have a better understanding on how to perfom a bit complex application updates.
+In this repository you'll find some labs that may let you have a better understanding on how to perfom chaos engineering.
 Now, let's get started.

 # Feedback is welcome